ultraviolet-1986/patina/EXCEPTIONS.md

   - This exception should be raised when the execution target is invalid for the current operation, for example: the current target is in use.

+- **PE0018 `Patina cannot be initialized in an unsupported environment.`**
+  - This exception should be raised when initialized within an unsupported environment such as an alternative operating system.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a